omartorresrios/InteractiveTextView/README.md

 ## What's coming
 There are a lot of cool stuff I want to add, such as:
-- Customize the button (text, colors).
+- Customize the actionable button (font, text color, backgrond color).
 - Custom fonts, text and background colors.
 - Create some default palette colors.
 - Expand/collapse `InteractiveTextView`